ylchan87/HKCourtList/README.md

 a row in the court's timetable, the "main" table of the SQL DB

 ### Case
-Case no. uniquely identifying a case
+Case no. uniquely identifying a case.
+A case can have many events, when there's multiple hearings and trials.
-A case can have many events (when there's multiple hearings and trials) An event can deal with multiple cases at the same time
+An event can also deal with multiple cases at the same time.

 many-to-many relationship with event